Included Accessories: Stand Mount, Microphone Pouch

 The 2035 is a bit heavier than the 2020.

 The AT2020 is slightly less sensitive, so you won’t have to worry about room noise as much.
-However, an investment in either mic does warrant some Acoustic Sound Treatment like we discussed earlier.
+However, an investment in either mic does warrant some Acoustic Sound Treatment as we discussed earlier.

 The AT2035 has a bit of a smoother high end.